tsugiproject/tsugi/README_POSTGRESQL.md

 * https://stackoverflow.com/questions/37204749/serial-in-postgres-is-being-increased-even-though-i-added-on-conflict-do-nothing

-Aside: At this point real PostgreSQL fans would say 'who cares about your sequences having gaps'.
+Aside: At this point, real PostgreSQL fans would say 'who cares about your sequences having gaps'.
 I say, 'The gaps will be really large when we are doing the "almost always an UPDATE" use case a few billion times on a table with 250K real rows'.
-The the real PostgreSQL fans would say 'Of course!
+The real PostgreSQL fans would say 'Of course!
 You should write completely different PostgreSQL-specific highly tweaked SQL for the two cases'.
 I say, 'but portable..'.
 They say, 'No one should ever use MySQL'.
 I say, 'sigh'.